Nurse Files: includes Individualized Health Plans

 INDIVIDUALIZED HEALTH PLANS:

-The Individualized Health Plan (IHP): Diabetes in School Setting and Addendums should be used in conjunction with the #200 Standards of Care Diabetes School Management-Colorado and the individual student’s orders from their Health Care Provider.
+The Individualized Health Plan (IHP): Diabetes in School Setting and Addendums should be used in conjunction with the 200-Standards-of-Care-Diabetes-School-Management-Colorado 2014 Revised and the individual student’s orders from their Health Care Provider.

 Instructions for the IHP & Addendums: Provides specific directions for using the Individualized Health Plan and appropriate addendums for the student with diabetes.